 There are many wonderful experiences to be had in this scattering of islands.
-For further inspiration take a look at the trip ideas put together by our trusted local experts at the foot of this page, but in the meantime here are our top three things to do in the Philippines.
+For further inspiration take a look at the trip ideas put together by our trusted local experts, but in the meantime here are our top things to do in the Philippines.

 Island hop to your heart’s content

 With 7,000 slices of tropical paradise to choose between, there is an island to suit all amongst the Philippines’ many jewels.
 From tiny slivers of silvery sand to jungle-clad lands where volcanoes reach skyward.
 Right in the centre of the Philippine archipelago, the Visaya Islands offer a manageable way to see some of the many aspects of Filipino life, from festivals and rustic Spanish churches to volcanic mountain ranges.
 Don’t forget to pack your fins - you’ll likely spend just as much time underwater as on land.